Asthegor/DinaLua/README.md

 __Installation__

-Download the engine at the following address https://dina.lacombedominique.com/download.php?file=DinaLastVersion
+Download the engine at the following address: https://dina.lacombedominique.com/download.php?file=DinaLastVersion

 Save the archive and unzip the content of the archive in your game directory.